 There is an endless supply of articles, reports and journalism surrounding the effect that a smile has, not only on the people who can see it, but on the person who is smiling.
 Most agree that the positive social feedback from smiling is incredibly important for our sense of belonging, and our ability to feel comfortable in social situations.
 If you find yourself trying not to smile due to tooth discolouration, you may actually be creating more problems for yourself in the future.
-So, after speaking with an East Bentleigh dentist, we’ve come up with some tips on how to polish up those pearly whites.
+So, after speaking with a dentist, we’ve come up with some tips on how to polish up those pearly whites.

 On the surface it seems fairly obvious.
 If you don’t brush your teeth, you will eventually find that they stain and, eventually, actually become damage.
 Once the enamel — the protective layer on your teeth — is eroded, treatment is limited, more complex, and far more expensive.